 Rabbi Miller’s met with senior staff as they initiated a review of policy which contained items with a religion dynamic.
 Rabbi Miller also conducted diversity training seminars to augment current employees’ core competency to include religion with diversity related to race, gender, nationality, sexual orientation, and disabilities.
 He worked with diversity training personnel to enable them to augment their curriculum in the existing formal and informal “diversity training” classes going forward.

-The general outline for Trainings in Multi-Faith Awareness for institutions in all Sectors states, as the introduction:
+The general outline for Consultation and Training in Multi-Faith Awareness for institutions in all Sectors states, as the introduction:

 Multi-Faith Awareness training augments multi-cultural training to enhance constituent and client relations, community engagement and staff professional development.